Why faces both humane and happy ?

 (Translated by Michèle Bustros)

-modèle plâtre de la statue de Rouen (1998)
+JOAN OF ARC modèle plâtre de la statue de Rouen (1998)